juhamyllari/pentomino-tiler/Documentation/Testing_Document.md

 In an early implementation of the search algorithm, search nodes leading to duplicate solutions (see [Implementation](Implementation_Document.md) for details) were pruned by looking up each candidate board in the "tried" set; if the board was found in the set, the search call was omitted.
 If the node was not found, all three alternative (i.e. rotated and/or mirrored) versions of the board were added to the set.

 In order to reduce memory usage, an alternative pruning method was devised.
 Instead of adding the three alternative versions of a board to the "tried" set, only the board itself was added.
 This, of course, necessitated three set lookups (one for each alternative version of the board) instead of one.
-In addition to saving memory, this pruning method lead to significantly improved performance on the 6×10 problem.
+In addition to saving memory, this pruning method lead to significantly improved performance on the 6×10 problem, as seen in the graph below.

 ![Plot of search times by pruning method](https://github.com/juhamyllari/pentomino-tiler/blob/master/Documentation/pruning.png)